keboola/blog/_posts/2018-10-10-how-keboola-switched-to-automatic-invoicing.md

 layout: post
 categories: product
 date: 2018-10-10 11:16:35 +0000
-perex: ''
+perex: 'Automating the invoicing process to cut down up to 2-3 mandays per month.
+  Our goal was clear.
+But how did we do it? '
 user: pavel-dolezal
 coverphoto: "/uploads/Untitled design (4).png"
 coverphoto_slider: "/uploads/2015-05-11-1431381813-5381990-overwhelmed_women_business_owner_optimized-thumb.jpg"

 ---
+## How Keboola Switched to Automatic Invoicing

 Assisting clients with data and automation is our specialty here at Keboola, with the mission of helping businesses become “data-driven.”
 Several months ago it was our turn to put in moto our own engines and build an automated workflow for our invoicing process.
 After we lost our two main finance wizards to the joys of childcare, we decided to go on the automated road ourselves for our internal business processes.

 For years, the two of them have been issuing invoices one by one.
 Manually.
 Hating unnecessary manual tasks, we were eager to put the power of our platform - Keboola Connection - into work and eliminate the manual invoicing.

 We expected approximately 2-3 mandays per month to be cut down.
 We also wanted to get more qualitative data on what’s going on.

 With an increase in our global sales activities, we had to automate the entire process and avoid hiring another person to handle this manually (a no-go for a data-driven company like Keboola!).
 Plus we didn’t want to overload Tereza, our new colleague, with this tedious work and take away her weekends from her.

 On the opposite side, we definitely did not want to waste 10x time in the development of the system so we chose to practice what we preach applying the agile methodology: start small, build quick, fail fast and have the results in production from day one - slow Kaizen style improvement.
 We didn’t want to have someone write a custom app for us.
 We wanted to hack our current systems, prototype, fail fast and see where it would lead us.

 **Starting point: our “budget” was 3-4 mandays max!**